gagolews/clustering-benchmarks/.devel/sphinx/weave/suite-v1.md

 * `square` – a dataset of unknown/unconfirmed origin
     (🚧 help needed 🚧).

-<string>:19: FutureWarning: Setting an item of incompatible dtype is deprecated and will raise in a future error of pandas.
-Value '0     8000
-1     8000
-2    10000
-3     8000
-4     2309
-5      150
-6      105
-7     1000
-Name: *n*, dtype: object' has dtype incompatible with int64, please explicitly cast to a compatible dtype first.
-<string>:20: FutureWarning: Setting an item of incompatible dtype is deprecated and will raise in a future error of pandas.
-Value '0    2
-1    2
-2    2
-3    2
-4    2
-5    4
-6    4
-7    2
-Name: *d*, dtype: object' has dtype incompatible with int64, please explicitly cast to a compatible dtype first.
 |    | dataset              |   *n* |   *d* | reference labels   |   *k* |   noise points |   *g* |
 |---:|:---------------------|------:|------:|:-------------------|------:|---------------:|------:|
 |  1 | **chameleon_t4_8k**  |  8000 |     2 | labels0            |     6 |            761 |  0.25 |